yoursemicolon/data-analytics-project/Customer Segmentation/README.md

 - How much did a customer buy the products?

 ### Goals
-- Filter customers into various groups to help company identifies potential customers to do a more profitable business
+- Filter customers into various groups to help company identifies potential customers to do a more profitable business.
+- Segmenting customers based on their behavior: what they do, how much they spend, how often and what products.

 ### Solution statements
 - Combining RFM Analysis with K-Means clustering algorithm.
 To understand the behavior of the customer, RFM metrics plays a vital role as frequency and monetary value affect a customer's lifetime value and recency affects retention, a measure of engagement.
 On the other side, K-Means helps to answer vital question like who are the best customers, who contribute to churn rate etc. Thus, we will do an in-depth analysis using those two method.